 Note: You do not need to install any software.
 The node boots automatically.
 Verify that the node is booting without error.
-If it boots without error, either the Charging message or Cluster: is displayed in the first line of the front-panel display.
+If it boots without error, either the Charging, Recovering, or the Cluster: message is displayed in the first line of the front-panel display.

-In most cases, the battery is delivered charged, so you do not see the Charging message.
-If the Charging message is displayed, you will also see a progress bar on the second line.
-Battery charging can take up to three hours to complete.
+In most cases, the battery is delivered charged, so you do not see the Charging or Recovering message.
+If the Charging or Recovering message is displayed, you will also see a progress bar on the second line.
+Battery charging can take up to two hours to complete.
 In the meantime, if you press any navigation buttons, the battery charging menu is replaced, but battery charging continues.
-(You can re-enter the menu system to view the charging progress, as described in step 4.)
-When the battery is charged enough, Cluster: is displayed on the first line of the front-panel display.
+(You can re-enter the menu system to view the charging progress, as described in step 4 on page 60.)
+When the battery is charged enough, the Cluster: message is displayed on the first line of the front-panel display.
 The second line is left blank.

 - 2. Press and hold the select button for five seconds.
 The check light comes on and a display test is performed.
 When the display test is complete, the check light goes off and a button test is started. - 3.
 Press the up, down, left, and right buttons to verify that they are working.
-Figure 36 shows four examples of what the front panel should display when you press the buttons.
-When you have finished testing the buttons, press and hold the select button for five seconds in order to exit the test.
+Figure 44 on page 60 shows four examples of what the front panel should display when you press the buttons.
+When you have finished testing the buttons, press and hold the select button for five seconds in order to exit the

-Figure 36.
+Figure 44.
 Front panel display when push buttons are pressed

-- 4. If the Charging message is displayed on the front panel display, press the select button to switch to the menu.
+- 4. If the Charging or Recovering message is displayed on the front panel display, press the select button to switch to the menu.
 The menu continues to be displayed while you press the buttons on the front panel.
 If you do not press any buttons within 60 seconds, the menu changes to display the charging progress.
 You can switch the front panel display to the menu at any time by pressing the select button again. - 5.
 Press and release the up or down button until the Node: option is displayed on the first line of the front-panel display. - 6.
 Verify that the node number that is displayed on the second line of the front-panel display is the same as the node number that is printed on the front panel of the node.
-Figure 37 shows how the node number appears on the front panel.
+Figure 45 shows how the node number is displayed on the front panel.
+If the node number is not the same, contact the IBM Support Center.

-Figure 37.
+Figure 45.
 Node number

 7. Press and release the up or down button until the Ethernet option is shown on the front panel display.
-The second line of the front-panel display in Figure 38 on page 61 shows the message Inactive.
-This message indicates
+The second line of the front-panel display in Figure 46 shows the message Inactive.
+This message indicates that, although an Ethernet connection is available, it cannot yet be used.

-Figure 38.
+Figure 46.
 Ethernet mode